 Included in Geneva Pass, CHF 13 adult, CHF 7 <16

-See here for timetable as it varies according to the season
+See here for the timetable as it varies according to the season

-A longer alternative, the Geneva Tour Cruise lasts an hour and operate on a similar route with audio guide available as an app!
+A longer alternative, the Geneva Tour Cruise lasts an hour and operates on a similar route with an audio guide available as an app!

 Included in Geneva Pass, CHF 18 adult, CHF 9 <16

-See here for timetable as it varies according to the season
+See here for the timetable as it varies according to the season

 Best restaurants in Geneva